squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 }
 ```

-As described, the main thing provided by this class is the `handlers` field, which
+As described, the main feature provided by this class is the `handlers` field, which
 stores a list of calls that we are mocking.
 Note that I also added a `Mock[T]` trait,
 that we'll be adding to the objects produced by `mock`, to allow these to be
 type-checked.